aadamsx/meteor-up/README.md

 #### Production Quality Meteor Deployments

-Meteor Up Class (mup-c for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
+Meteor Up Class (mupc for short) is a command line tool that allows you to deploy any [Meteor](http://meteor.com) app to your own server.
 It supports only Debian/Ubuntu flavours.
 (PRs are welcome)

 You can use install and use Meteor Up from Linux, Mac.